-Facility Reasoning: The 2016 assessments identified \$7.02 million in deferred maintenance projects at Pease.
+Facility Reasoning: Austin ISD cannot support a fully modernized campus at the small-school capacity of 522 at the Pease location because of the limited size of the site and additional site constraints.
+The 2016 assessments identified \$7.02 million in deferred maintenance projects at Pease.
 The 2017 FMP recommends the school be renovated and modernized in a six- to 12-year timeframe.
 The Facility Condition Assessment score of 45 and the Educational Suitability Assessment score of 47 are both poor; a significant investment in a future bond would be required to improve the facility.
-A \$7.02 million investment in the next bond cycle would not, however, be enough to modernize the facility and bring the campus up to approved education specifications.
+A \$7.02 million investment in the next bond cycle would not, however, be enough to modernize the facility and bring the campus up to board-approved Education Specifications.